-The first objective of the project is to enhance the capacity of emerging oil and gas producers to establish context-appropriate rules and institutions to govern their petroleum sectors and to engage credibly with international partners.
-The second objective to ensure technical assistance is better tailored to demand.
+The aim of this collaborative project is to enhance the capacity of emerging oil and gas producers to establish context-appropriate rules and institutions for good governance of their petroleum sectors and to engage credibly with international partners.

 - Elaborate sound policies to govern their nascent petroleum sectors.
 The project develops practical guidelines for making effective decisions about the structure and rules of the petroleum sector in an imperfect context.
 It also carries out research on policy challenges faced by emerging producers.

 - Develop a peer-to-peer network through which they can share their information with other producer countries.

 - Build capacity at various levels of government and in national oil companies thanks to free training sessions led by experts and mentoring relationships between producer countries.

 - Improve intra-regional cooperation, through workshops that bring emerging and established producers together to share their experiences and lessons learned.

 - Improve understanding of the petroleum sector among national stakeholders thanks to in-country seminars.
 National seminars create a space for a national dialogue on the key objectives of the petroleum sector and its role in the development agenda.